BoXiao123/Machine-Learning-and-Data-Mining-Practice/readme.md

 This dataset is complicated and unbalanced.
 Let's do it!
 ----
-Look at the label:'readmitted',we visualize it by groups
+Look at the label:`eadmitted`,we visualize it by groups
 ![](https://github.com/BoXiao123/data_mining/raw/master/result/Figure_1.png)

 there are three types of labels.
 We just regroup it to two labels.

 	data['readmitted'] = pd.Series([0 if val == 'NO' else 1 for val in data['readmitted']])

-Then we look at the feature:'age', we visualize it by groups
+Then we look at the feature:`age`, we visualize it by groups

 ![](https://github.com/BoXiao123/data_mining/raw/master/result/Figure_2.png)

 We find it really unbalance,then regroup this feature.

 ![](https://github.com/BoXiao123/data_mining/raw/master/result/Figure_3.png)

 It is better now.